deg4uss3r/hosfe.lt/src/static_site/hosfe.lt/content/posts/edge.md

 ### Okay, But How Do You Get Started?

 So that is all simple enough but getting started was a little bit confusing for me (I could not find a specific set of coheisive steps to get started) so I'll walk through how I did it.
-Previous ceavat applies here, this is information I cobbeled together and not the _best_ way but a way that works.
+Previous ceavates apply here, this is information I cobbeled together and not the _best_ way but a way that works for me.

-First, I created my [Fastly account](https://manage.fastly.com/home) (**disclaimer** this was free for me as a Fastly employee under small usages which this site _is incredibly small_ compared to what else we do).
+Throught this guide I'll be using Fastly as mentioned previously.

+First, I created my [Fastly account](https://manage.fastly.com/home).
 Your experience here will vary please check the prices and understand the cost before you proceed.

 Next, is to create a compute service.
 Do not worry about a domain or host for now you can set it to anything you want and change it later.
 We will utitlize the test generated link and setup the networking later.
 Make sure to save your `service_id` as it will be necessary to push an update to that newly created service.